zachgee/Green_Team/README.md

 ### Deliverable 3

 Topics complete:
-- Review and additional adjustments " Adjut animations or database connection for filter (issues/bug review).
+- Review and additional adjustments " Adjust animations or database connection for filter (issues/bug review).
 - Official deployment using streamlit library.
 - Document with conclusion and result analysis from the Energy dataset.